ChaokunChang/ChaokunChang.github.io/_pages/about.md

 This is Chaokun's Homepage, welcome!

+Chaokun is currently an M.Phil student at CSE Department, CUHK(The Chinese University of Hong Kong), supervised by Prof. [Eric Lo](https://appsrv.cse.cuhk.edu.hk/~ericlo/).
+I'm working on approximate query processing on large data and unstructured data (e.g. video).
+Besides, he is also interested in efficient model training and inference, as well as application of machine learning model in system research.

-Chaokun is currently an undergraduate student of Fudan University, majoring in Computer Science and Technology, elite class.
-His research interest locates in Network and System, especially in Distributed System and Database.
-He is also a memeber of DSALab (Data Analysis and Security Laboratory) of Fudan University, supervised by Zhengying He.
-In DASLab, he mainly learns about the retrieving approaches on Geo-Point.
-Recently, he is keeping an eye on System Machine Learning, which he thinks is very interesting. <br>
+Before joining CUHK, Chaokun got his bachelor degree from Fudan University in Computer Science and Technology, elite class.
+During his undergraduate, he is also a memeber of DSALab (Data Analysis and Security Laboratory) of Fudan University, supervised by Prof. [Zhengying He](https://daslab.fudan.edu.cn/61/80/c26852a287104/page.htm).
-Chaokun worked in Microsoft China as an intern from 2019/7/1 to 2019/11/5, and took part in Amazon's AI Lab in Shanghai as an intern since 2019/11/18.
-In Amazon AI Lab, he is building the next generation deep learning framework, focusing one the scheduler and compiler components.
-Chaokun is also looking for supervisor for his Ph.D. career, and [this](https://www.overleaf.com/read/rqbrthfphfqv ) is his research proposal written with overleaf.

 For more information about Chaokun's background, please go to the page of [CV](https://chaokunchang.github.io/cv/).